Carving Zucchinis for Fall Porch Decorations

 Carved Zucchini on Porch Grins at Passersby

-Transforming zucchinis into cute porch and deck decorations is a good fall project before the weather turns colder.
+Transforming zucchinis into cute porch and deck decorations can be a good fall project before the weather turns colder.
 Children may particularly enjoy carving zucchinis.
-This creative endeavor can help them to a greater appreciation of garden plants and the value of using up or "recycling" surplus materials.
+This creative endeavor can help them to develop an interest in garden plants and the value of using up or "recycling" surplus materials.

 Smaller and larger zucchinis can be carved depending on the planned project outcome.
-Smaller zucchinis are suited to becoming animals that naturally have oblong shapes (whales, centipedes), whereas larger zucchini make better subjects for faces.
-The centers can be hollowed out and a candle placed inside to light up the facial features.
+Smaller zucchinis, by dent of their shape, are easily carved into bugs or animals that naturally have oblong shapes, ladybugs, caterpillars, snakes--boys will like this--whereas larger zucchinis make better subjects for faces or gnome homes or lighthouses.
+As with pumpkins, if the are hollowed out, a candle may be placed inside to light up the the interior.

 Preparing Zucchinis for Carving

-- Zucchinis should be washed to remove dirt and bugs, then patted dry before proceeding.
+- Zucchinis should be washed or wiped down to remove dirt and bugs, then patted dry before proceeding.
 Dry zucchinis are less slippery and are therefore safer when kids are working with them.

-- A porch area or a table should be lined with papers to catch zucchini scraps, which can be moist.
+- This is a project that is best done outside.
+A porch area or a table should be lined with large plastic bags or papers to catch zucchini scraps, which can be moist.

 - The hard stem may be removed from the zucchini, especially if the zucchini is large and the carver wants to remove the innards and place a candle inside.